Lss1242/Lss1242.github.io/_pages/about.md

   - /about.html
 ---

+I joined School of Computer Science as a PhD student since Sep.
+2021, contributing to UKRI Turing AI Acceleration Fellowship project on ``Rigorous Time-Complexity Analysis of Coevolutionary Algorithms", led by Professor Per Kristian Lehre.
+I am fortunate to be supervised by Professor Per Kristian Lehre.
-I start my PhD of Computer Science at Birmingham since Sep.
-2021.
-I mainly focus on Artificial Intelligence, Optimisation, Evolutionary Algorithm.
-I am also intertesded in Reinforcement Learning and evolutionary computation methods on it.
+My research mainly focuses on Artificial Intelligence, Optimisation, Evolutionary Algorithm.
+I am interested in reinforcement learning and the combination with evolutionary computation methods.
 Before that, I was a MSc Mathematics student at Imperial College London with a focus on probability theory, Markov processes and random matrix theory.
 I did my internship of data analysis at Tencent during summer in 2021.
 I have also completed my BSc Maths degree at Warwick before going to Imperial.

 <!-- A personal website